paranoiq/dogma-debug/readme.md

 Dumper has a lot of features and configuration options to make dump outputs more compact, readable and usable - for example:
 - rich information about dumped values (sizes, lengths, formatted time for timestamps, binary components of flag integers...)
-- custom and built-in handlers for types
+- custom and built-in formatters for types
-- custom and built-in handlers for types in single-line mode
+- custom and built-in formatters for types in single-line mode
 - dumping static members of classes and functions (call as `rd(Foo::class)` or `rd([Foo::class, 'method'])`)
 - dumping bind values in closures
 - custom timer and measuring time and resources used in given request